SaiVeena258/Sai-Veena-Kurella_Learning/README.md

 Basic understanding on static,enums,inheritance and lambda expressions.<br>
 <br>
 Spring Framework configuration,beans and loose coupling.<br>
-Creation of beans directly by spring using components.
+Creation of beans directly by spring using components.<br>